GarrettS/OpenSourceLearning/README.md

 Teachers don't have a platform to teach on.

-**YouTube:**: Users can't ask the video a question.
+**YouTube:** Users can't ask the video a question.
 Payment model is through ad revenue.

 **StackExchange:** Contributors paid in "points".
 That's nice but people need money.